BIRSBiointegration/Hackathon/scNMT-seq/README.md

 ## Easy data
-Easy data can be downloaded from here in the `output/` folder or from the direct link: https://cloudstor.aarnet.edu.au/plus/s/Xzf5vCgAEUVgbfQ?path=%2Foutput
+Easy data can be downloaded from [CloudStor](relocate gitignore to toplevel - ignore all dot files) in the `output/` folder or from the direct link: https://cloudstor.aarnet.edu.au/plus/s/Xzf5vCgAEUVgbfQ?path=%2Foutput
 The description of the files can be found in below.

 ## Data directories